28.249 MHz & 50.074 MHz

 Phase IV

 Since the beacon system crashed to the concrete floor on November 18, 2002.
 I've began Phase IV.
 Phase IV was completed and sports a new power supply (another computer switcher) built into the bottom of the cabinet.
 This cleaned up the looks and the area required for the beacon system.
 Now the only two items are the beacon cabinet and the laptop.
 Nice and compact!
 The PC power supply is from an old Pentium machine.
 The PC power supply was labeled to deliver 8 amps at 12 volts DC.
 MUCH more current than I needed but nice and compact to fit into the bottom side of the cabinet (the beacons are on the top side).
 I had to change a voltage divider network in the switching power supply to get the voltage boosted from 12 DC (which the beacon didn't like much) to 13.8 Volts DC which runs the beacon much better.
 PC power supplies are GREAT power supplies if you ever need a high current, small, lightweight power supply for 12 to 14 volts.
-You'll find an excellent article on how to modify PC power supplies in May 2002 QST page thirty five.
+You'll find an excellent article on how to modify PC power supplies in May 2002 QST page 35.

 The beacon elevation is 4,575 feet above sea level.
 The mountains surrounding the area are:

-Bridger Mountain range, 6 miles East at an
+Bridger Mountain range, 6

-elevation over 8,000 ft.
+miles East at an elevation over 8,000 ft.
 ASL

-As of March 17, 2007, the 10 meter beacon has been on the air for 9 1/2 years and logged over 1.149 million transmission message loops!
-Almost 61 thousand hours online!
-The 6 meter beacon has been on since March 1, 2002.
-It's logged over 43,000 hours and 90,000 transmission message loops!
+As of September 2010, the 10 meter beacon has been on the air for 13 years and has logged over 1.3 million transmission message loops and almost 75 thousand hours online!
+The 6 meter beacon has been on the air since March 1, 2002.

 LOGBOOK